gbova/comp20-gbova/mbta/README.md

 - Collaboration -
 I discusses the examples from class and on GitHub with Johnny Fairfield-Sonn

+I used the Haversine Distance formula and JavaScript function from the answers on StackOverflow.

 - Hours completing the assignment -
 15 hours